 - tingling mouth

-In other cases of mild or moderate allergic reactions, allergens such as pollen, animal fur or house dust mite cause symptoms of allergic rhinitis (commonly known as hay fever) and asthma.
+In other cases of mild or moderate allergic reactions, allergens like pollen, animal fur or house dust mites can cause symptoms of hay fever and asthma.

 - difficult or noisy breathing